ibrahimakbulut/c-programing-homeworks/README.md

 # c-programing-homeworks
-this includes all homeworks of c-programing
+this includes all homeworks of c-programing in the spring 2018